esheldon/fitsio/README.md

     >>> h = fitsio.read_header(filename, extension)
     >>> data,h = fitsio.read_header(filename, extension, header=True)

-    # open the file and write a binary table.
+    # open the file, write a new binary table extension, and then write  the
+    # data from "recarray" into the table.
 By default a new extension is
     # appended to the file.  use clobber=True to overwrite an existing file
     # instead
     >>> fitsio.write(filename, recarray)